 The Light Bulb Goes On

 Lessons can come in many forms and life lessons can come from the most unexpected places.
 I am reading a book this week called Anatomy of the Spirit by Caroline Myss.
 The book is almost 20 years old and came to me by way of my daughter.
-It is prescribed reading for a course she is taking and she accidently ordered two copies so she gave me one.
-The subject matter, healing and the energy body is not new to me but Caroline Myss goes deeply into spiritual growth and the universal truths taught by most major religion’s.
+It was prescribed reading for a course she is taking and she accidently ordered two copies, so she gave me one.
+The subject matter, healing and the energy body is not new to me but Caroline Myss goes deeper into spiritual growth and the universal truths taught by most major religion’s.
 Her insights have captivated me.

 Several times throughout the book she talks about how other people’s issues that evoke a emotional reaction in us are really just reflections of our own personal challenges.
 If you are bothered by someone’s actions perhaps it’s because you see it, consciously or subconsciously, as a flaw or weakness in yourself.

 I bare my soul here because this is a universal lesson.
 Why do we get stuck in life?
 Why do we put conditions on our goals and dreams?
 Why do we not take the opportunity that is being offered to us?
-Because then we would have to admit that it might be hard, that we will probably have to face an unknown, that by putting ourselves out there, we would have to give up control of the outcome.
+Because, then we would have to admit that it might be hard, that we will probably have to face an unknown, that by putting ourselves out there, we would have to give up control of the outcome.

-What is being offered up in your life right now that you’re choosing to ignore because it might challenge you or the timing is not perfect or maybe by saying yes you would then have to admit that you don’t have the slightest idea how to achieve it?
+What is being offered up in your life right now that you’re choosing to ignore because it might challenge you, or the timing is not perfect, or maybe by saying yes you would then have to admit that you don’t have the slightest idea how to achieve it?

 Know this, in that opportunity lies your highest self and the divine path that was meant for only you.
 The richest treasures in life will never be found by walking the smoothest roads.
-To find them you have to blaze the trail for yourself.
+To find them you will have to blaze the trail for yourself.